pedroccrl/Wiremock4Microservices-Net/README.md

 # WireMock4Microservices.Net
-A WireMock .Net library based on [WireMock.Net](https://github.com/WireMock-Net/WireMock.Net) which adds support for mocked requests by injecting one or more services and extends the features of WireMock using the original Callback Response.
+WireMock4Microservices.Net is a .Net library built on top of [WireMock.Net](https://github.com/WireMock-Net/WireMock.Net).
+It enhances support for mocked requests by injecting one or more services and extends WireMock's features using the original Callback Response.

 ## :question: Why 4Microservices?
-Its a common behaviour of microservices to share the contracts, SDKs and messages between them.
-The WireMock supports Webhooks but cant send or consume messages of queues or topics.
-By implementing the IWiremockEndpoint (see the Using section), its possible to inject any service and create the expected behaviour.
+It's common behavior for microservices to share contracts, SDKs, and messages among themselves.
+While WireMock supports webhooks, it cannot send or consume messages from queues or topics.
+By implementing the IWiremockEndpoint (see the "Using" section), it becomes possible to inject any service and create the expected behavior for simple or more complex scenarios.

 ## :page_facing_up: Using
-Implement the `IWiremockEndpoint` or inherit from `WiremockEndpoint` to start creating mocked endpoints.
-Looks like this:
+To begin creating mocked endpoints, implement the `IWiremockEndpoint` or inherit from `WiremockEndpoint` to start creating mocked endpoints as follows:
 ```csharp
 class MyFakeEndpoint : IWiremockEndpoint
 {